 Wash Them Out

-It's not necessarily the simplest method -- especially if you have a cat -- but regular baths can protect your pet against fleas.
+It's not necessarily the simplest method, especially if you have a cat, but regular baths can protect your pet against fleas.
 You'll need a medicated shampoo formulated to kill the fleas already on your pet.
-When you bathe your pet, follow the directions, leaving the shampoo on as long as indicated to ensure the shampoo has done its work.
-Though this is a fairly inexpensive way to kill fleas, it's labor intensive -- it usually means bathing your cat at least twice a month for proper flea control.
+(You can buy them online or at any pet store, or you can make your own.)
+When you bathe your pet, follow the directions on the bottle, leaving the shampoo on as long as indicated to ensure the shampoo has done its work.
+Though this is a fairly inexpensive way to kill fleas, it's labor intensive—it usually means bathing your cat at least twice a month for proper flea control.
 Flea shampoos can be harsh on a pet's skin.
 They can't keep fleas from reinfesting your dog or cat.

 The flea collars is an old standby over-the-counter method of keeping fleas away.
 However, their effectiveness can vary widely, often depending on how many fleas are in the environment and on whether the product is used properly.
 The collar must make contact with the animal's skin to work -- the chemicals need to transfer from the collar to the cat's fur and skin.
 Collars are often effective at killing fleas around the cat's neck but are less effective on eliminating them further down the body.